awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/sam-deploy.md

-# Deploying an AWS Serverless Application by Using the AWS Toolkit for JetBrains<a name="sam-deploy"></a>
+# Deploying an AWS serverless application by using the AWS Toolkit for JetBrains<a name="sam-deploy"></a>

 To complete this procedure, you must first [create the AWS serverless application](key-tasks.md#key-tasks-sam-create) that you want to deploy, if you haven't created it already\.
 **Note**